buchslava/sustainablereading/README.md

 //...
 ```

+You can also add a new url a little later when the main logic works.

-4. You are ready for interaction with the main logic:
+4. It's time to interact with the main logic

 ```go
 	for {